 Admitted to school, 28.8.98

-The Baggley family were now living in Albert Street.
-Thomas, father, was working on the railways.
-Bernard was working as an office boy in an iron foundry.
-His brother Alfred was working as a lace warehouseman and brother Matthew was working as an apprentice bookbinder.
+Age 15, an office boy in an iron foundry, living on Albert Street with Thomas, father, working on the railways, brother Alfred, a lace warehouseman and brother Matthew, an apprentice bookbinder.
 His sister Florence was boarding with the Smalley family in Victoria Street and working as a dressmaker (she married in 1913).

 Rank: Acting Corporal

 Military Unit: 10th Battalion, The Sherwood Foresters, 51st Brigade, 17th (Northern) Division

 Theatre of War: France and Flanders

 Radcliffe-on-Trent Police Constable Bernard Thomas Baggley (21) is wounded by shell fire for the third time this year on the Western Front.
 Having joined the Sherwood Foresters on 4 June 1915, he suffered back injuries on 15 June, was hit in the leg on 28 October and has now suffered facial injuries.
 He will survive, though, to his demob on 23 January 1919.